dotsara/link-log/README.md

 ## 2019

+### November

+* "No true Scotsman", an appeal to purity ([Wikipedia entry](https://en.wikipedia.org/wiki/No_true_Scotsman)).
+Stumbled across it in [a reply to Anil Dash by Jessica Price w/r/t who's labeled as "not real Christians", etc.](https://twitter.com/Delafina777/status/1198769656531570688) and to be fair: I understood it immediately because of the way Jessica used it (hooray for context).
+The fuller definitions and examples made looking it up worth it.

 ### October

 * Difference(s) between `.forEach` and `.map` in Javascript.
 The crucial bit is this: `.forEach` doesn't return anything, `.map` returns a new array.
 They both let you do something to each item in an array, but only one gives back.